 - TIMS shall be non-transferable, non-endorsable and valid only for a single entry.

 TIMS will not be required for

 - The expedition members permitted to climb the mountains.

 - The visitors in the controlled areas are permitted by the Department of Immigration.

 - The foreign guests invited by the Government of Nepal.

-- The authorities from different diplomatic missions in the country, who is holding official letter/s and traveling, own risk.
+- The authorities from different diplomatic missions in the country, who is holding official letter/s and travelling, own risk.

-- Visitors on certain missions recommended by the concerned department of the Government.
+- Visitors on certain missions are recommended by the concerned department of the Government.

 - Foreign Nationals having a residential visa.